pywebio/PyWebIO/docs/guide.rst

 Layout
 ^^^^^^^^^^^^^^

-In general, using the various output functions introduced above is enough to output what you want, but these outputs are arranged vertically.
-If you want to make a more complex layout (such as displaying a code block on the left side of the page and an image on the right), you need to use layout functions.
+In general, using the output functions introduced above is enough to output what you want, but these outputs are arranged vertically.
+If you want to create a more complex layout (such as displaying a code block on the left side of the page and an image on the right), you need to use layout functions.

 The ``pywebio.output`` module provides 3 layout functions, and you can create complex layouts by combining them: